© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Medieval pottery kilns, Milford Farm is a scheduled monument protected by Historic England under reference 1003252.
 View the official record →

-Medieval pottery kilns at Milford Farm is an ancient monument in Wiltshire comprising the remains of pottery production facilities dating to the medieval period.
+Medieval pottery kilns at Milford Farm is a site of pottery production remains located in Wiltshire.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1003252.

 Medieval pottery kilns, Milford Farm is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1003252.